 -

-Take the remaining yolks out of the refrigerator and mix them with a hand whisk.
-If the surface of the yolks has dried out, pass them through a fine-mesh sieve.
+Remove the remaining yolks from the refrigerator and whisk them together.
+If the yolk surface has dried out, pass them through a fine-mesh sieve.
 Pour the hot milk syrup over the egg yolks in a thin stream, stirring constantly to prevent the yolks from curdling.

 -

-Bring the mixture back into the saucepan and place on medium heat.
-Cook until thickens, constantly stirring vigorously.
+Bring the mixture back into the saucepan and place it on medium heat.
+Cook until thickened, constantly stirring vigorously.
 You should get the cooked mixture with the consistency of thin condensed milk.

 -

-Remove it from the heat and transfer it to a shallow enough plate to stop cooking the cream.
-Cover the cream with plastic wrap in contact and leave to cool at room temperature.
+Remove it from the heat and transfer it to a shallow enough plate to prevent the cream from continuing to cook.
+Cover the cream with plastic wrap and leave it to cool at room temperature.

 -

 Beat softened butter with vanilla sugar until whitish.
-Add the custard that has cooled to room temperature to the butter (one tablespoon at a time).
+Add the cooled custard to the butter (1 tablespoon at a time).
 Make sure that the butter and custard base are at the same temperature.
 Otherwise, the cream risks stratifying.

 -

 To assemble the cake, divide the cream into two equal parts.
 Add cognac to one part of the cream and whisk again with a mixer.
 Take about 3 tablespoons of the cream for the decoration.
-Sift cocoa powder over another part of the cream and mix with an electric mixer.
+Sift cocoa powder over the remaining cream and mix with an electric mixer.

 -

-Apply about a teaspoon of the white cream to a cake board or a serving plate so the cake does not slip.
-Place the first cake layer with the smooth side down (the bottom of the cake on the cake board). the white cream on the surface of the cake.
-Don't use the cream left for garnish!
+Apply about a teaspoon of the white cream to a cake board or serving plate to prevent the cake from slipping.
+Place the first cake layer, smooth side down (the bottom of the cake on the cake board).
+Spread the white cream on the surface of the cake.
+Do not use the cream left for garnish!

 -

-Put the top layer with a smooth side up and press slightly.
-If using a cake ring, bring the cake to the refrigerator to stabilize the cream for about 30 minutes.
+Place the top layer, smooth side up, and press slightly.
+If using a cake ring, refrigerate the cake for about 30 minutes to stabilize the cream.
 Otherwise, proceed.
-Cover the top of the cake with chocolate cream.
+Cover the cake with chocolate cream.
 Apply a fairly thin layer of the cream to the sides of the cake and sprinkle with the prepared crumbs.

 -